The-going/evlproject/content/pipeline/porting/irqflow.md

 ## Extended IRQ work API {#irq-work}

-With interrupt pipelining, due to its NMI-like nature, out-of-band code running over the head stage might preempt in-band code over the root stage in the middle of a [critical section]({{%relref "pipeline/optimistic.md#no-inband-reentry" %}}).
+Due to the NMI-type nature of interrupts running out-of-band code, such code might preempt in-band activities over the root stage in the middle of a [critical section]({{%relref "pipeline/optimistic.md#no-inband-reentry" %}}).
 For this reason, it would be unsafe to call any in-band routine from an out-of-band context.

-Triggering in-band work handlers from out-of-band code can be done by using the regular `irq_work_queue()` service.
+However, we may schedule execution of in-band work handlers from out-of-band code, using the regular `irq_work_queue()` service which has been extended by the IRQ pipeline core.
 Such work request from the head stage is scheduled for running over the root stage on the issuing CPU as soon as the out-of-band activity quiesces on this processor.
 As its name implies, the work handler runs in (in-band) interrupt context.

 {{% notice note %}}
 The interrupt pipeline forces the use of a synthetic IRQ as a notification signal for the IRQ work machinery, instead of a hardware-specific interrupt vector.
-This IRQ is labeled "in-band work" when reported by _/proc/interrupts_.
+This special IRQ is labeled _in-band work_ when reported by `/proc/interrupts`.
 {{% /notice %}}